Whether you’re getting a new air conditioner or wanting to maximize your current one, getting it level is important.

-Air conditioners are usually placed on concrete pads.
-As time passes, the pad can crack, shift or sink.
-This can result in malfunctions and even premature failure.
-Let’s discuss some of the problems that can happen and how to fix an air conditioner that isn’t level.
+Air conditioners are usually installed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can result in breakdowns and even premature failure.
+Let’s discuss some of the problems that can happen and how to repair an air conditioner that isn’t level.

-Your air conditioner’s compressor is an important part.
-As its name suggests, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
-Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.
+Your air conditioner’s compressor is an important component.
+As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
+Once the compressor releases heat under pressure, the refrigerant turns into liquid again.

 - Rust and mold.

 - Damaged coils, which won’t be able to exhaust heat as efficiently.

 - More expensive energy costs due to less efficient cooling.

 3. More Severe Wear and Tear

 If your air conditioner isn’t level, it may vibrate more than normal.
 This can cause obnoxious noises when running and even require air conditioning repair.